SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 <img src="/guides/users-guide/actility/deviceDatabase1a.png" alt="Device type: new" style="max-width: 100%">

 A window similar to the following one will open.
-Enter the relevant information as shown in this example.
+Configure the relevant values as shown in this example.

 <img src="/guides/users-guide/actility/deviceDatabase4.png" alt="Value configuration: new" style="max-width: 60%">